bpetermann/three-playground/README.md

 ### Thanks

-- These sketches rely heavily/ are based upon Bruno Simons fantastic course [threejs-journey ](https://threejs-journey.com/)
+- These sketches are original works but are based on Bruno Simons fantastic course [threejs-journey ](https://threejs-journey.com/)

 ### Get started